23Ruchil/Blog/_posts/2021-02-28-Habit-Stacking.markdown

 2. [Figma](https://www.figma.com/) : Still early in my journey to master Figma.
 Figma is one of the most used and talked about tools within the design community.

 3. **Tool for writing a Comic book** : Still in the exploration mode.
-Any suggestions will be appreciated.
+Any suggestion will be appreciated.

 G. **[This Blog](https://23ruchil.github.io/Blog/)**